constraintAutomaton/tree-document-topology-visualizer/README.md

 ## Usage

-To run with the default parameters simply
+To run with the default parameters

 `make run`

 The binary is located inside the `./build/tree-visualizer`.
 To display the help prompt use `-h`.